norbu09/lnz.me/about.md

 permalink: /about/
 title: About me
 tags: [Lenz Gschwendtner, norbu09, startup, blog]
-modified: 2015-02-02T13:13:14
+modified: 2017-30-11T11:22:14
 ---

-I am a _co-founder of iwantmyname_ and _founder of springtimesoft_, a _mentor_
-for early stage startups and a _regular at Startup Weekends_, a _startup punk_ that will challenge all your established assumptions about companies.
-I'm a _coder_, a _hacker_ and a _good friend_ to those who know me.
+I have been building fast growing startups for most of my adult life.
+I have invested a lot of time into mentoring entrepreneurs and love helping people to find their confidence to try something new, something that is way outside their comfort zone.
+I love the buzz when those things take off and see how people thrive in their new roles.

+I am actively working on ideas of my own and in teams with others.
+I am living a location independent life, mainly in New Zealand but also in Europe and other places around the world.
+I love minimalism and try to live with a net positive impact on my environment.

 ## Bio

-Lenz is founder of Springtimesoft Consulting, a Wellington New Zealand based consulting agency and co-founder of iwantmyname, a global player in the domain name industry.
-Prior to moving to New Zealand Lenz was part of fast growing startups in Germany and did his fair share in corporate IT management.

-Lenz has been managing teams for most of his adult life and is known to run highly effective and motivated teams that deliver exceptional results without compromises in happiness.
-Lenz is a mentor for startups at any stage of development and helps drive many industry activities that help grow a better startup community in New Zealand and world wide.
-Pay him coffee/beer and he will happily give you feedback on your current project or open up his network to find the person you need.
+Lenz has started his first company straight out of school, joined mid-size companies in Germany and Austria after that to learn more about building teams and robust infrastructure.
+In 2002 he joined his first startup and was hooked by the pace.
+After moving to New Zealand he started a consulting firm and a domain registrar, both are still going strong and _springtimesoft consulting_ is now operating in New Zealand and Australia and _iwantmyname_ is a global player in the domain industry.

+Lenz has been an organiser, mentor and facilitator of Startup Weekends since 2012 and spoke at many conferences about open source and other geeky topics.
+He has also been involved in a great number of hackathons, meetups and other community building activities.
+Lenz is a grassroots guy that has never waited for official permission to build a thriving community - a punk that will get his hands dirty to make sure people around him have the means to build their dreams.

 ## Images